 Bat Yam celebrates its unique relationship with Sanibel Congregational United Church of Christ, our synagogue home for over 25 years.
 In addition to an annual pulpit exchange, Rabbi Fuchs co-teaches classes with Dr. John Danner, Senior Pastor of the Church.
 Our two congregations have become a larger family of faith.
 We are proud of this wonderful interfaith relation.

 From the Green Team

 The Green Team is an official committee of Sanibel Congregational UCC dedicated to helping the congregation keep the church covenant, which says in part, “We will serve and support each other and do all we can to protect as well the birds, animals and plants on this fragile barrier island.”
-Congregants from Bat Yam work on the Green Team’s programs, and more are welcome to engage in educational and advocacy efforts.
+Bat Yam members work on Green Team programs, and all are welcome to engage in educational and advocacy efforts.

 Celebrating Earth Day’s 50th

 Riv Swartz and Rabbi Fuchs attended (virtually) an event of “Together a Way Forward,” a unique organization honoring Earth Day.
 Riv’s report follows: